nitrictech/dart-sdk/README.md

 ## Create a Profile class

-We will create a class to represent the profiles that we will store in the collection.
+We will create a class to represent the profiles that we will store in the key value store.
 We will add `toJson` and `fromJson` functions to assist.

 ```dart
 class Profile {